 Allen with a bubble gum nose, wearing a tee shirt and a top hat.
 There’s a white spot from the light on the bubble.
 Silly, Allen.

 On the last day when we finished packing and were driving off the lot, we saw a little white puppy nosing around in some garbage.
 Someone had left her behind.
 We picked her up, named her Highway and took her along with us.
 She stayed with us until we returned to Detroit.
 When she was fully grown she leaped over the fence and was hit by a truck and placed on the side of the road.
-We buried her in our yard.
+We buried her in my brother’s yard.

 Halima said she knew for a fact that we would do much better in Hillsdale.
 We could stay in her cousin’s house, and there was more money in the village.
 We should do very well, she said.

 Hillsdale was rolling country with many big horse farms.
 When we arrived, Halima contacted her cousin.
 He was working for the city.
 We stayed there one night.
 I remember walking through his gleaming modern kitchen.
 To him, I’m sure we looked like the scruff of the street, especially with our puppy.
 After one night in his house, we set up our tent in a field behind the cow barn and the pasture.
 We showered somewhere near the animals in the cow barn.
 For me, the experience was growing more and more frustrating.
 I started to hate having my photo taken every morning, afternoon and evening.

 Sometimes Allen liked to use my last name.
 I’m not sure why.
 Perhaps he thought we’d do better here in Christian country without his Jewish last name, Saperstein.

 Many of the customers in Hillsdale were upset about the horsehair coat.
 One woman called us horse murderers.
 I have to admit I wouldn’t buy a coat like that now; I’m hoping it was made from a horse that died a natural death.